2.6.1. Forecasting

 (float)

-Function for computing a forecast from a given random feature map model.
+Function for computing a forecast from a given forecast model.

 Parameters: